mit-orcd/orcd-docs-edit/docs/software/compile.md

 cpp hello.c hello.i
 ```

-Examining the output file (`vim hello.i`) shows that the long and messy `stdio.h` header has been appended to our simple code.
+Examining the output file (`vim hello.i`) shows that the long and messy *stdio.h* header has been appended to our simple code.

 ### Step 2: Compile

 In this step, the (modified) source code is translated from the C programming language into assembly code.

 Assembly code is a low-level programming language with commands that correspond to machine instructions for a particular type of hardware.
-It is still just plain text --- you can read assembly and write it too if you so desire.
+It is still just plain text, that says you can read assembly and write it too if you so desire.

 To perform just the compilation step of the build process, we would run:
 ```
-gcc -S -c hello.i -o hello.i
+gcc -S -c hello.i -o hello.s
 ```

 Examining the output file (`vim hello.s`) shows that processor-specific instructions needed to run our program on this specific system.
 Interestingly, for such a simple program as ours, the assembly code is actually shorter than the preprocesses source code (though not the original source code).